Ascletis is first Chinese biotech company to get IND approvals for oral RdRp inhibitor

 ASC10 is an oral double prodrug, which has a new and differentiated chemical structure from the single prodrug molnupiravir.
 After oral administration, both ASC10 and molnupiravir are rapidly and completely converted in vivo into the same active metabolite ASC10-A, also known as β-D-N4-hydroxycytidine (NHC).

 ASC10 was discovered and developed in-house.
-The company has filed multiple patent applications for ASC10 and its use globally.
+Ascletis has filed multiple patent applications for ASC10 and its use globally.
 ASC10 oral tablet formulation for the clinical study was developed with in-house proprietary technology of Ascletis.

 Clinical development